 With unconventional photographic techniques I elevate the mundane and highlight the beauty of an alternative experience.
 I utilize photographic processes that will result in failure, imperfections, and that highlight impermanence.
 Embracing happenstance, I reveal the beauty in these seemingly visual tragedies.

-Megan Bent is a Seattle based artist, teaching artist, and activist.
+Megan Bent is a Honolulu based artist, teaching artist, and activist.
 She received her MFA and Graduate Certificate in Disability Studies from the University of Hawai’i at Manoa in 2012.
 She received her BFA from the School of Visual Arts in 2004.

 Her artwork has been exhibited widely across the United States in exhibitions at the Rayko Photo Center in San Francisco, The Dairy Center for the Arts in Boulder, CO, The Arts at Marks Garage in Honolulu, HI, The Mighty Tieton Warehouse in Tieton, WA, and the Piedmont Council for the Arts, Charlottesville, VA.

 Megan has been an artist in residence at the Honolulu Museum of Art and has been a featured community exhibitor in the Look3 Festival of the Photograph in Charlottesville, VA.
 She has presented her work at The Pacific Rim International Conference on Disability and Diversity in Honolulu, HI, at Other Bodies: (Self) Representation, Disability and the Media at the University of Westminster in London, U.K., and was recently an exhibiting artist at Critical Junctures: The Work of Art at Emory University in Atlanta, GA.